-Performance: Inspected policy manual and inquired of client to ensure separation of duties for those employees collecting cash and those employees reconciling cash collections to the general ledger and/or subsidiary ledgers.
-Exceptions: There were no exceptions noted.
-Management's response: Not applicable.
+Performance: Inspected policy manuals and inquired of client to ensure separation of duties for those employees collecting cash and those employees posting collection entries to the general ledger or subsidiary ledgers.

 6. Observe from management a copy of the bond or insurance policy for theft covering all employees who have access to cash.
-Observe that the bond or insurance policy for theft was enforced during the fiscal period.
+Observe that the bond or insurance policy for theft was in force during the fiscal period.

-Performance: Determined whether employees who have access to cash are covered by a bond or insurance policy for theft.
+Performance: Determined that employees who have access to cash are covered by a bond or insurance policy for theft.

 Exceptions: The Commission does not have such a bond in place.

 Management's response: The Commission will purchase such a bond.

-- Randomly select two deposit dates for each of the bank accounts selected for procedure #3 under "Bank Reconciliations" above.
+- 7. Randomly select two deposit dates for each of the bank accounts selected for procedure #3 under "Bank Reconciliations" above.
 Obtain supporting documentation for each of the deposits and: - a) Observe that receipts are sequentially pre-numbered.

 Performance: Determined that sequentially pre-numbered receipts are not required for the type of deposits that are received at the Commission.
-Exceptions: There were no exceptions noted.
-Management's response: Not applicable.